magento/devdocs/guides/v2.1/config-guide/multi-site/ms_over.md

 This flexible solution enables one Magento codebase and {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} to administer and display different stores.

 You configure the websites, stores, and store views in the Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
-You use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables in virtual hosts to start the Magento application using these websites or store views.
+Use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables in virtual hosts to start the Magento application using these websites or store views.

 A typical use of `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` is to set up stores with different options in different domains.
 For example, you could have one set of categories and products on one domain and another domain that has categories and products for a different language.

-<h2 id="magerun-conf">Configure Magento websites and stores</h2>
+## Configure Magento websites and stores {#magerun-conf}
 This section discusses the tasks required to use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables.

 We use the following terms: